ebullient/ttrpg-convert-cli/README.md

     ```
     > 🔹 Note: the leading slash indicates the path starting at the root of your vault.

-- `exclude`, and `excludePattern` work against the identifiers (listed in the generated index files).
+- `exclude` and `excludePattern` work against the identifiers (listed in the generated index files).
 They allow you to further tweak/constrain what is emitted as formatted markdown.
 In the above example, I'm excluding all of the race variants from the DMG, and the monster-form of the expert sidekick from the Essentials Kit.
 I own both of these books, but I don't want those creatures in the formatted bestiary.

+- `include` (as of 1.0.13): specifically include a single identifier (as listed in the generated index files).
+This allows you to include a specific resource without including the whole source and excluding everything else.
+Useful for single resources (classes, backgrounds, races, items, etc.) purchased from D&D Beyond.
+To include just the Changeling race from _Mordenkainen Presents: Monsters of the Multiverse_, for example, you would add the folowing:

+    ```json
+    "include": [
+        "race|changeling|mpmm"
+    ]
+    ```

+#### Additional example

-For example, to generate player-focused reference content for a Wild Beyond the Witchlight campaign, I've constrained things further: I am pulling from a much smaller set of sources.
-I included Elemental Evil Player's Companion (Genasi) and Volo's Guide to Monsters (Tabaxi), but then added exclude patterns to remove elements from these sourcebooks that I don't want my players to use in this campaign (some simplification for beginners).
-My JSON looks like this:
+To generate player-focused reference content for a Wild Beyond the Witchlight campaign, I constrained things further.
+I am pulling from a smaller set of sources.
+I included Elemental Evil Player's Companion (Genasi) and Volo's Guide to Monsters (Tabaxi), but also used `exclude` and `excludePattern` to remove elements from these sourcebooks that I don't want my players to use in this campaign (some simplification for beginners).

+The JSON looks like this:

 ```json
 {